slbailey/Retrovue/docs/contracts/resources/SourceIngestContract.md

 - `--dry-run`: Show intended ingest actions without modifying the database
 - `--test-db`: Direct all actions at the isolated test database environment
 - `--json`: Output information in a structured JSON format for automation
+- `--verify`: Diagnostic-only.
+After ingest, verify created assets exist in the same session and include verification counts in JSON output (see Verification section).
+No effect on exit codes.

 **Scope Restrictions:**